COVID-19 Vaccination Programme

 - Moderna vaccine (US): approved 8 January 2021

 The vaccines are allocated nationally and local centres do not have any influence over which they receive.
 In Oxfordshire, we have been allocated Pfizer and AstraZeneca.

 Use of the Oxford/AstraZeneca vaccine

-Recently there have been reports of an extremely rare condition involving the Oxford/AstraZeneca vaccine and blood clots.
+There have been reports of an extremely rare condition involving the Oxford/AstraZeneca vaccine and blood clots.